Frederick Ferdinand Schafer Painting Catalog

 After 1886 (Not listed.
 In 1887 a different Frederick Schaefer is listed under "Painters-House".

-note 15: I am indebted to Ray Castello for locating and bringing to my attention the Harry Fenn engraving of Chimney Rock.
-The suggestion that Schafer's paintings of the Mountain of the Holy Cross might be derivative comes from Patricia Trenton and Peter H. Hassrick, The Rocky Mountains, pages 155 and 170 and plate 60.
+12. I am indebted to Ray Castello for locating and bringing to my attention the Harry Fenn engraving of Chimney Rock.
+The suggestion that Schafer's paintings of the Mountain of the Holy Cross might be derivative comes from Trenton, Patricia and Peter H. Hassrick, The Rocky Mountains, pages 155 and 170 and plate 60.

 Help About the Artist Copyright Notice Schafer Catalog Home Page